natesherfick/bug-log/readme.md

 X Bugs can be closed from the BugDetails view
 X User is prompted "are you sure?" when closing a Bug
-- Notes can be added and removed from a bug in the BugDetails view
-- User prompt to remove Note from Bug
+- Notes can be added and removed from a bug in the BugDetails view X User prompt to remove Note from Bug
 X A Bug can be edited
 X Cannot edit a Bug after it is closed